 Personally, I think that if you have a driver’s license, you should just rent a car for a couple of days and enjoy the drive.

 Another option would be to join a guided tour.
-There are plenty of options for single day tours of the Transfagarasan highway from Bucharest, as well as from nearby Brasov and Sibiu.
+There are plenty of options for single-day tours of the Transfagarasan highway from Bucharest, as well as from nearby Brasov and Sibiu.
 These trips cost between $50-$150 per person.
-Just Google to find them according to where you’ll be staying.

 Last, but not least, you can take the cable car to the top of the ridge.
 More on that when I talk about Lake Balea further down this post.

 That depends.
 According to Wikipedia, the road officially begins in the village of Bascov near the town of Pitesti and ends at the crossroads between DN1 and Sibiu.
 Wiki claims that puts the total length of the road at 56 miles or 90 kilometers.

 I think they’re wrong about the distance there.
 According to Google maps, that would be 151 kilometers or 94 miles.

 It really doesn’t matter that much.
 The challenging and beautiful part of the road is shorter than the distance between Bascov and the DN1-Sibiu junction.
 Beginning near the village of Corbeni and ending just before the village of Cârțișoara, that part is indeed about 90 kilometers (or 60 miles) long.